 was registered in the Register prior to the date on which the device operated under the spectrum licence is registered;

+is located within:

-is located within 100 km of a radiocommunications transmitter operated under a spectrum licence in the 3.4 GHz band; and
+100 km of and not operating co-channel to a radiocommunications transmitter operated under a spectrum licence in the 3.4 GHz band; or

+200 km of and operating co-channel to a radiocommunications transmitter operated under a spectrum licence in the 3600-3700 MHz frequency band; and

 is operating in the 3600-4200 MHz band.

-(2) FSS Earth station receivers are to be protected from unwanted emissions (out-of-band and spurious) to a level of -128.6 dBm/MHz, assuming a receiver noise temperature of 100K, not to be exceeded for more than 20% of the time.
+(2) FSS Earth station receivers are to be protected from co-channel emissions to a maximum interference level of -128.6 dBm/MHz not to be exceeded for more than 20% of the time; and

-Note 1 Recommendation ITU-R SF.1006 also provides guidance on the procedure to use for the protection of FSS Earth receive stations.
+Note 1 Refer to Recommendation ITU-R SF.1006 for further guidance on the procedure to use for the protection of FSS Earth receive stations.

+(3) FSS Earth station receivers are to be protected from unwanted emissions (out-of-band and spurious) to a level of -128.6 dBm/MHz, assuming a receiver noise temperature of 100K, not to be exceeded for more than 20% of the time.

-Note 2 When assessing interference from unwanted emissions, the highest level of out-of-band or spurious emissions that fall within the licensed bandwidth of the FSS Earth station receiver should be considered in calculations.
+Note 2 When assessing interference from unwanted emissions, the Earth station can be assumed to have the filter characteristics in Table 1.

-(3) A radiocommunications transmitter operated under a spectrum licence in the 3.4 GHz band is not considered to overload the receiver of an FSS Earth station if the total power received from the interfering service at the input of an FSS Earth station receiver (i.e. after considering Antenna gain, RF filtering and other losses) does not exceed -65 dBm.
+(4) A radiocommunications transmitter operated under a spectrum licence in the 3.4 GHz band is not considered to overload the receiver of an FSS Earth station if the total power received from the interfering service at the input of an FSS Earth station receiver (i.e. after considering Antenna gain, RF filtering and other losses) does not exceed -65 dBm.
 The minimum RF filtering level described in Table 1, at the front end of the Earth receive station for different frequency offsets, should be assumed.